bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 This requires:

 * an Okta administrator who is logged into Okta
-* a Bitrise organization owner who is logged into his/her Bitrise organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams))
+* a Bitrise organization owner who is logged into his/her Bitrise organization (with [Velocity subscription](https://www.bitrise.io/pricing/teams))

 ## Adding Bitrise to Okta